ThomasMSmit/Portfolio-Thomas-Smit/README.md

 ## CREDITS

 ### Content:
-**ALL HTML AND CSS USED IN THIS PROJECT HAS BEEN COPIED STRAIGHT OUT OF THE MINI PROJECT: PUTTING IT ALL TOGETHER, IN THE USER SENTRIC FRONTEND DEVELOPMENT MODULE.
-ALL THE WRITTEN CONTENT IS MY OWN.**
+*ALL HTML AND CSS USED IN THIS PROJECT HAS BEEN COPIED STRAIGHT OUT OF THE MINI PROJECT: PUTTING IT ALL TOGETHER, IN THE USER SENTRIC FRONTEND DEVELOPMENT MODULE.
+ALL THE WRITTEN CONTENT IS MY OWN.*
 *I HAD NO TIME LEFT DUE TO COMPLICATIONS IN THE SCEDULE TO MAKE MY MILESTONE PROJECT PROPPERLY.*
+#### Other external recoures were
+* Bootstrap
+* fontawesome
+* Google.fonts
+* Google.com ( mainly for more info about how to use gitpod and github)

+### Media:
-### Media: The photo used in this project is my own. obtained from my files.
+*The photo used in this project is my own. obtained from my own files.*

+### Acknowledgements:
-### Acknowledgements: inspiration for this project comes from the mini project: putting it all together.
-As i used a the written code from that project to make this project.
+*inspiration for this project comes from the mini project: putting it all together.
+As i used all the written code from that project to make this project.*